omarelleboudy/Flutter-Course/mi_card_flutter/README.md

-# Mi Card, the Third Application
+# Mi Card, the Third Application.

 This is simply an application made in the vision of a business card.